aliabp/Booking/README.md

-# InfoTrack Technical Challenge
+# Booking API

-This repository contains my solution for the technical challenge provided by InfoTrack.
+This repository contains my solution for the booking API.

 ## API Details